jpjones76/SeisIO.jl/README.md

 * Promoted the Polarization submodule to a separate GitHub project.
 * Minor bugfixes: randseischannel, randseisdata, randseisevent, autotap!, IRISget, SeisIO.parserec!, SeisIO.ls, SeisIO,autotuk!

-## 2017-01-31
-* Documentation was completely rewritten.
-* All web functions now use the channel naming convention NET.STA.LOC.CHA.
-* Renamed several web function keywords for uniformity.
-* All web functions that require channel input now accept a config. filename, a String, or a String array.
-* Keyword initialization in new SeisData objects has been permanently disabled.
-* The native SeisIO file format has changed.
-* `prune!(S)` is now `merge!(S)`
-* A few unused functions and accidental exports were removed.

-## Known Issues (2017-03-17)
+## Known Issues (2017-07-04)
 * readmseed uses an exorbitant amount of memory (~32x file size).
-This may be endemic to the data format.
+* Julia 0.6.0 slowed batch_read execution time by roughly a factor of 4; it currently offers only ~10-20% speedup over standard file read methods and is not useful in present form.
+This is slated for an eventual rewrite.

 # Current Functionality
 SeisIO presently includes three web clients, readers for several data formats, and writers for SAC and a native SeisIO format.
 Utility functions allow synchronization, seamless data merging, and padding time gaps.